-The MSCI Factor Tilt Indexes‒ which are part of the High Capacity Factor Index Family ‒ have higher investability requirements by tilting market capitalization weights of securities based on the relevant factor score.
+The MSCI factor tilt indexes‒ which are part of the High Capacity Factor Indexes ‒ have higher investability requirements by tilting market capitalization weights of securities based on the relevant factor score.
 All constituents of a parent index are then reweighted accordingly, resulting in a factor tilt index offering relatively high capacity and investability.

 The table below includes methodology highlights for the existing Factor Tilt Indexes based on 6 systematic factors:

 - Volatility Tilt

 Our Factor Tilt Indexes can be used to support:

 - Asset allocation: Adding a factor return component to portfolio strategies.